-"We therefore declare, on behalf of the whole Party, that Trotzky is carrying on an anti-Party policy, that he is undermining the legality of the Party, and entering on a path of adventure and schism.
-Comrade Trotzky preserves silence on this incontestable truth (about the anti-Party groups), because the real aims of his policy cannot stand the truth.
-These real alms are: an anti-Party bloc.
+We therefore 'declare, on behalf of the whole Party, that Trotzky is carrying on an anti-Party policy, that he is undermining the legality of the Party, and entering on a path of adventure and schism...
+Comrade Trotzky preserves allence on this incontestable truth (about the anti-Party groups), because the real aims of his policy cannot stand the truth.
+These real aims are: an anti-Party bloc.
 Such a bloc is being supported and organised by Trotzky...
 It goes without saying that Trotzky supports this bloc, for the anti-Party elements here get everything they require: liberty for their fractions, glorification and concealment of their activity, skilful advocacy defending them before the working class.
-It is precisely from the standpoint of "funda-mental principles" that we have to regard this bloc as adventurism in the exactest meaning of the word.
-Trotzky does not venture to assert that he finds in the Mensheviki... in the Otsovists, real Marxists, real defenders of the established principles of social democracy.
+It is precisely from the standpoint of "fundamental principles" that we have to regard this bloc as adventurism in the exactest meaning of the word.
+Trotzky does not venture to assert that he finds in the Mensheviki ... in the Otsovists, real Marxists, real defenders of the established principles of social democracy.
 But it is just this necessity of continual dodging which is characteristic of the adventurer.
 The bloc formed by Trotzky with Potressov and the group round the "Wperjod" ("Forward") is just an adventure, judged from the viewpoint of "fundamental principles".
 This assertion is no less important from the standpoint of the tasks of Party politics...
-The experience of a year has shown that in reality it is precisely the Potressov group, precisely the "Wperjod" set, who incorporate the influence precisely the "Wperjod" set, who incorporate the influence exercised by the bourgeoisie on the proletariat...
-Thirdly and finally, Trotzky's policy is an adventure in an organisatory sense.
+The experience of a year has shown that in reality it is precisely the Potressov group, precisely the "Wperjod" set, who incorporate the influence exercised by the bourgeoisie on the proletariat...
+Thirdly and finally, Trotzky's policy is an adventure in an organisatory p.
+322); All Bolsheviki must now gather more closely together, strengthen their fraction, determine their Party line with greater accuracy and clarity, collect all scattered forces, and take up the light for the R.S.D.L.P.
+(Russian social democratic labour party) purged of the supporters of bourgeois influence upon the prolesziat." tariat.